Battle of Island Number Ten: Conclusion

 The destruction of the Confederate garrison was complete.
 Only a few hundred individual soldiers managed to escape by wading or rafting across Reelfoot Lake and later rejoining the army.
 The number who were captured became a matter of controversy.
 Pope asserted, in his official reports, that he had taken 273 officers and 6,700 private soldiers captive.
 This is almost certainly a great exaggeration.
 Confederate records (admittedly incomplete) indicate that not more than 5,350 men were present.
 The number captured would then likely have been less than 4,500.

 Aside from the prisoners taken, the number of casualties in the entire campaign was very low.
 From the fall of New Madrid to the surrender at Tiptonville, the Union army and navy had lost only 7 men killed from all causes, 4 missing, and 14 wounded.
 During the entire campaign, losses in the Army of the Mississippi were reported as 8 killed, 21 wounded, and 3 missing.
 Confederate losses in killed and wounded were not reported, but seem to have been similarly low.
 Although Beauregard sought early release for the men captured at Island No. 10, the offer was declined and several soldiers' wives who had been employed at the island choose to go north into captivity alongside their husbands.
 About 1,400 of the captured Confederate soldiers (many from the 1st Regiment Alabama Infantry) were transported by railroad to what was previously a Union Army training field in Madison, Wisconsin.
 This marked the beginning of Camp Randall's use as a prisoner-of-war camp.
 From the end of April to the end of May, 140 of the prisoners died at Camp Randall, due to its unsanitary conditions, and are buried at Confederate Rest.

 Because April 7 was the second day of the far bloodier Battle of Shiloh, the campaign for Island No. 10 soon fell from public notice.
 It has become memorable principally for the run of USS Carondelet past the batteries, whose passage marked the introduction of a new tactic in warfare.
-The use of steam for driving ships meant that they no longer had to slug it out with fixed forts.
+The use of steam for driving ships meant that they were no longer forced to neutralize fixed defenses or batteries.
 The tactic later became commonplace in the Civil War, being employed by Farragut at New Orleans, Port Hudson, Vicksburg, and Mobile, and by David D. Porter at Vicksburg.
-Consequently, the value of fixed fortifications was much diminished.
-The South did not learn this lesson, continuing to rely on forts until the end of the war, but the restored nation had to consider it when designing its defense system after 1865.
+Consequently, the value of fixed fortifications was much (but not completely) diminished.
+The restored nation had to consider this when designing its defense system after 1865.
 In addition, the impact of season and weather should also be recognized for aiding Union efforts; if the federals had arrived later in the summer after the spring freshet of high water, then their naval options would have been much more limited, no back channel could have been carved out, and Confederate chances for defense or withdrawal likely much improved.